HWBarrows/middlewareReview/README.md

 For the `/sanitizeUser` endpoint:

-- Create a middleware that makes the `firstName` and `lastName` start with a capital letter
+- The controller ensures that the `firstName` and `lastName` start with a capital letter
-- Create a middleware that sorts the `favoriteBands` array alphabetically
-- Create a middleware that will turn `age` and `fbw` to numbers
+- Additionally, the controller sorts nested arrays, such as `favoriteBands`, alphabetically